 At GPS, we understand the value of a global perspective.
 Our students hail from nations near and far.
 Our curriculum features case studies from the Pacific region and beyond.
 And our student groups promote diversity and cultural exploration.

-For GPS students, the optimal timing for these exchanges is Fall quarter of you second year.
-Early planning is key, so be sure to consult the academic advising team no later than Winter quarter of your first year.
+For GPS students, the optimal timing for these exchanges is Fall quarter of your second year.
+Early planning is key, so be sure to consult the academic advising team in Fall quarter of your first year.
 These exchanges are usually for a “semester” and are run through the University of California Education Abroad Program (UCEAP).
 The GPS Director of Degree Programs must sign off on each plan of study.

 Open to both GPS students, and those of our partner institutions, to help offset the increased costs of studying abroad, GPS has a limited pool of funding to assist students interested in pursuing this opportunity.
 If you are interested in applying for this funding, please submit the following: